nickcharles/Spool/README.md

 ```C++
 void sp_substringBeforeChar(std:string& input, const std::string& character);
 ```
-> Returns a substring of the *input* string, starting at the beginning and going up until the first instance of *character*
+> Returns a substring of the *input* string, starting at the beginning of *input* and going up until the first instance of *character*

 #### sp_substringAfterChar()